Carolyn Wells: Life and career

+Rahway Cemetery in Rahway, NJ with her husband, parents, and two siblings.

-Wells had been married to Hadwin Houghton, the heir of the Houghton-Mifflin publishing empire founded by H.O.Houghton.
-Wells also had an impressive collection of volumes of poetry by others.
+Wells possessed an impressive collection of volumes of poetry by others.
 She bequeathed her collection of Walt Whitman poetry, said to be one of the most important of its kind for its completeness and rarity, to the Library of Congress.

+In 2024, the first-ever biography of Wells, Rebecca Rego Barry's The Vanishing of Carolyn Wells, was published.